 Launched in May 2022, Bournemouth University is leading a new one-year AHRC-funded project ‘Scaling-up Human Henge’ as part of a wider initiative on Mobilising Cultural and Natural Assets to Tackle Health Disparities

-Collaborators on Scaling-up Human Henge include the University of Exeter, Avon & Wiltshire NHS Mental Health Trust, English Heritage, Rethink Mental Illness, and The Restoration Trust.
+Collaborators on Scaling-up Human Henge include the University of Salford, The Restoration Trust, the University of Exeter, Avon & Wiltshire NHS Mental Health Trust, English Heritage, Rethink Mental Illness, The Richmond Fellowship and Wiltshire Museum, Devizes.

 Working around the Stonehenge landscape our team of archaeologists, artists, musicians, healthcare practitioners, and economists will co-create a Culture Heritage Therapy Programme (CHTP), run and evaluate it as a pilot study.